Harry Kane faces war as Tottenham chairman Daniel Levy refuses to sell - Paper Talk

 DAILY TELEGRAPH

-Chelsea manager Emma Hayes is poised to put pen to paper on a new contract with the Women's Super League champions, Telegraph Sport can reveal.
+Chelsea manager Emma Hayes is poised to put pen to paper on a new contract with the Women's Super League champions.

 Tyson Fury has been warned he has a week to save his £200m fight with Anthony Joshua as the British heavyweight faces a pay-out running into eight figures to keep the fight alive.